 Over the years, they crossed paths with legends aplenty, but it was their battles with each other that helped define their careers.

 THE KLIQ: Fighting Amongst Themselves

-1. Shawn Michaels and Scott Hall – The Ladder to Greatness
+Shawn Michaels vs. Scott Hall

 In September of 1993, Shawn Michaels was suspended for testing positive for steroids (something he never admitted to).
 He was stripped of his Intercontinental Championship on television and sent away for a while.

 Not long later, Jerry Lawler ran into some legal problems, and Shawn would sub in for Lawler at Survivor Series 1993 in a match against Bret Hart and his brothers Owen, Bruce, and Keith.

 While Shawn was away, “The Bad Guy” Razor Ramon would go on to win the vacated Intercontinental title.
 This put the two men on a collision course toward one of the greatest WrestleMania matches of all time.